Creating a Video-Wall with Yodeck

 After that, you should have all the screens in the Video Wall playing back the content you assigned to the “Master” Yodeck Player.

 Playback should be 100% completely synchronized.
 If it is not, ensure you have the same settings on all screens.
-Some TV units have image processing to enhance the picture.
-This induces a delay during playback.
-You should either disable that from all screens ( recommended) or enable it on all TVs ( only if they are the same models and size).
+Some TV units have image processing to enhance the picture, which induces a delay during playback.
+You should either disable that from all screens ( recommended) or enable it on all TVs ( only if they are the same model and size).

 E. A Few Words on Bezel Compensation